 Welcome, Community Gardeners!

-The Community Garden Resource Center aims to help gardens thrive with support through the annual Community Garden Grant, compost deliveries, workshops and trainings, volunteer support, and more.
-We are currently working to adjust the timing of our grant cycle to better align with your needs, safely revamp our volunteer program, and deliver more educational content digitally.
+The Community Garden Resource Center aims to help gardens thrive with support through the annual grants, compost deliveries, workshops and trainings, volunteer support, and more.

 Community Garden Grant